kubernetes/minikube/site/content/en/docs/Contributing/guide.en.md

 4. Fork the minikube repository, develop and test your code changes.
 5. Submit a pull request.

+## Contributing larger changes

+To get feedback on a larger, more ambitious changes, create a PR containing your idea using the [MEP (minikube enhancement proposal) template](https://github.com/kubernetes/minikube/tree/master/enhancements).
+This way other contributors can comment on design issues early on, though you are welcome to work on the code in parallel.

+If you send out a large change without a MEP, prepare to be asked by other contributors for one to be included within the PR.

 ### Style Guides

 For coding, refer to the [Kubernetes Coding Conventions](https://github.com/kubernetes/community/blob/master/contributors/guide/coding-conventions.md#code-conventions)